Antovex/CICD-pipeline-project/README.md

    Your will now see the respective names of the server.

-3.[Install and configure Jenkins](https://www.jenkins.io/doc/book/installing/) on the Jenkins server.
+3. [Install and configure Jenkins](https://www.jenkins.io/doc/book/installing/) on the Jenkins server.

 4. [Install and configure Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) on the Ansible server.